Let them eat cake: Attribution to Marie Antoinette

-Another problem with the dates surrounding the attribution is that when the phrase first appeared, Marie Antoinette was not only too young to have said it, but living outside France as well.
+Another problem with the dates surrounding the attribution is that when the phrase first appeared, Antoinette was not only too young to have said it, but living outside France as well.
 Although published in 1782, Rousseau's Confessions were finished thirteen years prior in 1769.
-Marie Antoinette, only fourteen years old at the time, would not arrive at Versailles from Austria until 1770.
+Antoinette, only fourteen years old at the time, would not arrive at Versailles from Austria until 1770.
 Since she was completely unknown to him at the time of writing, she could not have possibly been the "great princess" he mentioned.

 Other attributions

-Another hypothesis is that after the revolution, the phrase, which was initially attributed to a great variety of princesses of the French royal family, eventually stuck on Marie Antoinette because she was in effect the last and best-remembered "great princess" of Versailles.
+Another hypothesis is that after the revolution, the phrase, which was initially attributed to a great variety of princesses of the French royal family, eventually stuck on Antoinette because she was in effect the last and best-remembered "great princess" of Versailles.
 The myth had also been previously attributed to two of Louis XV’s daughters: Madame Sophie and Madame Victoire.

-In his 1853 novel Ange Pitou, Alexandre Dumas attributes the quote to one of Marie Antoinette's favourites, the Duchess of Polignac.
+In his 1853 novel Ange Pitou, Alexandre Dumas attributes the quote to one of Antoinette's favourites, the Duchess of Polignac.